KnapsackPro/knapsack/README.md

 #### Step 2

 Knapsack supports buildkite ENVs `BUILDKITE_PARALLEL_JOB_COUNT` and `BUILDKITE_PARALLEL_JOB`.
 The only thing you need to do is to configure the parallelism parameter in your build step and run the appropiate command in your build

     # Step for RSpec
     bundle exec rake knapsack:rspec

+    # Step for Cucumber
+    bundle exec rake knapsack:cucumber

+    # Step for Minitest
+    bundle exec rake knapsack:minitest

+### Info for snap-ci.com users

+#### Step 1

+For the first time run all tests at once with enabled report generator.
+Run the following commands locally:

+    # Step for RSpec
+    KNAPSACK_GENERATE_REPORT=true bundle exec rspec spec

+    # Step for Cucumber
+    KNAPSACK_GENERATE_REPORT=true bundle exec cucumber features

+    # Step for Minitest
+    KNAPSACK_GENERATE_REPORT=true bundle exec rake test

+After tests pass your should copy knapsack json report which is rendered at the end of rspec/cucumber/minitest results.
+Save it into your repository as `knapsack_rspec_report.json`, `knapsack_cucumber_report.json` or `knapsack_minitest_report.json` file and commit.

+#### Step 2

+Knapsack supports snap-ci.com ENVs `SNAP_WORKER_TOTAL` and `SNAP_WORKER_INDEX`.
+The only thing you need to do is to configure number of workers for your project in configuration settings in order to enable parallelism.
+Next thing is to set below commands to be executed in your stage:

+    # Step for RSpec
+    bundle exec rake knapsack:rspec